IBM/edb-tickets/README.md

 > Note: Example commands below will assume you ran the `cd edb-tickets` command to start from the base directory of your cloned repo.

-## 2. Provision the Databases for EDB service
+## 2. Provision the "Databases for EDB" service

 * If you do not have an IBM Cloud account, register for a free trial account [here](https://cloud.ibm.com/registration)
 * Create a `Databases for EDB` instance from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/databases-for-enterprisedb)